Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "We’ve never had extraterrestrial guests before," he said.

 "We have never been in a place like this before," the Singer replied.
 She hiked Vemun a little higher on her hip and held him in place with her tail.
-"Not just the books and all the knowing there is here but the…"
+"Not just the books and all the knowing there is here but the..."

 She paused, then waved a hand at absolutely everything around them as she turned to Jooyun.
 "Is there a word for *all this?"* she asked.